Skip to main content

 Condo Remodel Frequently Asked Questions

-How much does a condo remodel cost in St. Petersburg?
+How long does a typical condo remodel take?

-Do I need HOA approval for a condo remodel?
+Do I need permits for a condo remodel?

 TESTIMONIALS